Maldives is resplendent with extraordinary tropical islands that have earned it the candid title of the quintessential dream holiday destination.

 The islands of the Maldives make up the lowest lying country in the world.
 This in combination with the islands’ equatorial location mean the Maldives climate is constantly hot and humid wherever you are.

 The wet season- southwest monsoon runs from mid-May to November.
 In this season Maldives experiences torrential rain.
-Central, Southern and Northern parts of the Maldives receive annual average rainfall of 1924.7mm, 2277.8mm, and 1786.4mm, respectively.
+Central, Southern and Northern parts of the Maldives receive annual average rainfall of 1924.7 millimeters, 2277.8 millimeters, and 1786.4 millimeters respectively.
+The total annual rainfall is a bit more abundant in the southern atolls, and less abundant in the north.

 Humidity is generally high with the wet season experiencing humidity levels of above 80% on average and the dryer months still as high as 75%; this is somewhat tempered by the sea breeze that can be felt almost anywhere on the small, flat islands that make up the Maldives, particularly during February and March when humidity is at its lowest.